MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-application-discovery.md

 The following columns are available for each application segment:
 - **Destination FQDN**: the FQDN of the application segment.
 - **Destination IP**: the IP of the application segment.
 - **Transport protocol**: the transport protocol of the application segment.
-Application discovery currently supports Transmission Control Protocol (TCP) and User Datagram Protocol (UDP).
+Private Access currently supports Transmission Control Protocol (TCP) and User Datagram Protocol (UDP).
 - **Destination port**: the port of the application segment.
 - **Users**: the number of users who accessed the application segment.
 - **Transactions**: the number of transactions (connections) to the application segment.